Hokuriku-Hida 3 Star Way & Takayama Cherry Blossoms

 The historical city of Takayama is rated as a 3-star location in the French travel guide Michelin Green Guide Japan.
 Furthermore, nearby can be found more famous sightseeing spots of Japan which also happen to have 3 stars, including Kanazawa with its stunning Kenrokuen Garden and the gassho-zukuri farmhouse villages of Gokayama and Shirakawago, which are also UNESCO World Heritage Sites.
 These beautiful locations are considered to represent “real Japan”, featuring historical architecture, nature, traditional crafts, food culture, and more.
 The Hokuriku-Hida 3 Star Way, a sightseeing route known well in Japan and gaining popularity abroad, takes you through all these wonderful spots.

-New Sightseeing Access with Launch of Hokuriku Shinkansen Line
+Easy Access with Launch of Hokuriku Shinkansen Line

 Best Cherry Blossom Viewing Spots in Takayama